TRIQS/dft_tools/doc/Ce-HI.rst

 mpi-launcher installed in your system.

-Instead of doing one-shot run one may also  perform fully self-consistent LDA+DMFT calculations, as we will do in this tutorial.
+Instead of doing one-shot run one may also  perform fully self-consistent DFT+DMFT calculations, as we will do in this tutorial.
 We launch these calculations as follows ::

    run_triqs -qdmft

-where `-qdmft` flag turns on LDA+DMFT calculations with :program:`Wien2k`.
+where `-qdmft` flag turns on DFT+DMFT calculations with :program:`Wien2k`.
 We use here the default convergence criterion in :program:`Wien2k` (convergence to 0.1 mRy in energy).